PoCInnovation/Workshops/software/23.Starton/backend/SETUP.md

 ## Setup Docker

-You need to install Docker and Docker-Compose on your system to lunch the database.
+You need to install Docker and Docker-Compose on your system to launch the database.
 Here is a documentation for it : [Install Docker Engine](https://docs.docker.com/engine/install/), [Install Docker Compose
 ](https://docs.docker.com/compose/install/).

-Be carfull, after installing docker you will also need to follow this steps: [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), [Configure Docker to start on boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot)
+Be careful, after installing docker you will also need to follow this steps: [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), [Configure Docker to start on boot](https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot)

 ## Install Node and Npm